petk/php-build-system/docs/cmake/variables/PHP_SIGCHILD.md

 Values: `ON|OFF`

 Enable PHP's own `SIGCHLD` handler.

+> [!NOTE]
-This option is not available when the target system is Windows.
+> This option is not available when the target system is Windows.